-On the 5th of March 2004 a questionnaire (Appendix IIIe.
-The appendix is given in Danish language) will be forwarded to all trolling anglers at the Island Bornholm, and besides this questionnaire DIFRES will collect information about the effort in the trolling fishery for salmon from the harbour masters and the ferry companies at Bornholm.
+On the 5th of March 2004 a questionnaire (Annex IX given in Danish language) was forwarded to all trolling anglers at the Island Bornholm, and besides this questionnaire DIFRES will collect information about the effort in the trolling fishery for salmon from the harbour masters and the ferry companies at Bornholm.
+The same approach will be used in 2005.